-The New Homes Survey is carried out annually to gather and assess resident's opinion of new developments.
-It is used to find the level of satisfaction residents have with their new homes and the community in which they live, it is also used to measure the effectiveness of the Council's planning policies.
-This year 90% of residents agreed or strongly agreed that they are satisfied with their new home.

-The surveys questions included: the amount and use of space in the home; parking; transport; appeal of the neighbourhood and access to facilities.
+The New Homes Survey is carried out annually to gather and assess resident's opinions of new developments.
+It is used to find the level of satisfaction residents have with their new homes and the community in which they live.
+It is also used to measure the effectiveness of the Council's planning policies.
+This year 80% of residents agreed that they were satisfied with their new home.
+The questions in the New Homes Survey included: the amount and use of space in the home; parking; transport; appeal of the neighbourhood and access to facilities.
 These questions are based on policies in the Borough Design Code, Core Strategy and MDD DPD, Sustainable Design and Construction SPD and the Community Strategy.